ManticoreGamesInc/platform-documentation/src/tutorials/creating_inventories.md

 ##### Create AddRandomItems Function

-Create a function called `OnPlayerLeft`.
+Create a function called `AddRandomItems`.
 This function will be called when the player joins the game so random items are added to the inventory.
 It will loop over the total `slotCount` of the inventory, and pick a random slot for an item to be added.

 When adding an item to an inventory, it is recommended to check that it can be added.
 The function `CanAddItem` will return `true` or `false` depending on if the item can be added to the inventory.
 The first argument of `CanAddItem` is the item asset that you would like to insert into the inventory.
 The optional second argument can be a table where you can specify the `count` and the `slot` to check.